tuva-health/zus_connector/dbt_doc_blocks/column_descriptions.md

 The city of the record (e.g., facility location, patient, etc).
 {% enddocs %}

-{% docs claim_attribution_number %}
-A unique number used for attributing or associating claims with specific entities or processes.
-{% enddocs %}

-{% docs claim_count %}
-The number of claims associated with the encounter or record.
-{% enddocs %}

-{% docs claim_end_date %}
-End date for the claim.
-{% enddocs %}

 {% docs claim_id %}
 Unique identifier for a claim.
 Each claim represents a distinct healthcare service or set of services provided to a patient.
-{% enddocs %}

-{% docs claim_line_attribution_number %}
-A unique number used for attributing or associating specific claim lines with entities or processes.
-{% enddocs %}

-{% docs claim_line_end_date %}
-End date for the claim line.
-{% enddocs %}

-{% docs claim_line_id %}
-Unique identifier for each line item within a claim.
-{% enddocs %}

-{% docs claim_line_number %}
-Indicates the line number for the particular line of the claim.
-{% enddocs %}

-{% docs claim_line_start_date %}
-Start date for the claim line.
-{% enddocs %}

-{% docs claim_start_date %}
-The date when the healthcare service was provided.
-Format: YYYY-MM-DD.
-{% enddocs %}

-{% docs claim_type %}
-Indicates whether the claim is professional (CMS-1500), institutional (UB-04), dental, or vision.
-{% enddocs %}

-{% docs close_flag %}
-A flag indicating if the claim has been closed.
-{% enddocs %}

-{% docs coinsurance_amount %}
-The total coinsurance charged on the claim by the provider.
 {% enddocs %}

 {% docs collection_date %}